Intel-bigdata/OAP/oap-mllib/README.md

 ```

 ### Benchmark with HiBench
-Use ***HiBench*** to generate dataset with various profiles, and change related variables in `run-XXX.sh` script when applicable.
+Use [Hibench](https://github.com/Intel-bigdata/HiBench) to generate dataset with various profiles, and change related variables in `run-XXX.sh` script when applicable.
 Then run the following commands:
 ```
     $ cd OAP/oap-mllib/examples/kmeans-hibench
     $ ./build.sh